 27 Weeks Pregnant

 27 weeks pregnant is just another week closer to The Birth.
-You are still in this sort of blessed period in pregnancy when you have moved from those early weeks of feeling fat but not showing and before those late weeks when you feel like a washing machine off balance, beached whale or fat and ugly!
+You are still in this sort of blessed period when you have moved from those early weeks of feeling fat but not showing and before those late weeks when you feel like a washing machine off balance, beached whale or fat and ugly!
 Enjoy these weeks.

-The Baby Center post skips that part and moves toward Breastfeeding classes.
+The Baby Center post skips that part and moves toward breastfeeding classes.

 Birthing Better families want to add at 27 weeks pregnant: